 Handcross was not then the village that we know to-day, for it was little more than an isolated stop for the daily stage-coach which plied between London and Brighthelmstone.
 But these anxious seekers after truth decided to arrange some meetings for the purpose of discussing the possibility of forming a New Testament Church.
 So they gathered on three separate occasions, seeking for the Holy Spirit’s guidance, in order that they might make a right decision in relation to the nature of the church which should be formed.

 What saith the scripture?
 They had not come to form a church of their own conception, nor had they any desire for a mere denominational existence: they wanted to know what the Holy Spirit said upon each question.
 They were anxious to be constituted a New Testament Church - but what kind of church was that?
 Was it a sprinkling church, or a church baptizing by immersion?
 Was it to be a congregational church or one of the presbyterian order?
-Was it to be an open or mixed communion body, or one confining the communion to members of the church?
 Each question was considered openly and without prejudice, and after three meetings they arrived at the conclusion that a Particular Baptist Church, observing close communion, was the nearest to the New Testament model.
 Here was one fixed desire - to have nothing but that which was clearly revealed in the Scriptures of Truth - no party, no denomination, as such, but that which was right in the sight of God.

-As soon as a decision was made, steps were taken to constitute such a church, and in May 1778 it was decided to ask the pastor of the Particular Baptist Church at Sevenoaks and the pastor of the Particular Baptist Church at Wivelsfield to form the community at Handcross into a Particular Baptist Church.
-This was accomplished in 1780 and Thomas Humphreys, who had been the leader in the course of their enquiries, was chosen as pastor of the church.
+As soon as a decision was made, steps were taken to constitute such a church, and in May 1778 it was decided to ask the pastor of the Baptist Church at Sevenoaks and the pastor of the Baptist Church at Wivelsfield to form the community at Handcross into a Particular Baptist Church.
+In 1780 Thomas Humphreys, who had been the leader in the course of their enquiries, was chosen as pastor of the church.